SolidDigital/solid-dynamics/readme.txt

 - Feature: add settings page with option to remove elementor's "back to wp editor" button.

 = 1.1.3 =
-- Bug fix: Do not try to load JetEngine if plugin is nto preseent
+- Bug fix: Do not try to load JetEngine if plugin is not preseent

 = 1.1.2 =
 - Bug fix: Escape custom callback output with wp_kses_post since it could include html.